Balanced metrics on non-Kahler Calabi-Yau threefolds: The positivity of

-Because of this Lemma, we can apply elliptic estimate to bound the norm of $\gamma_t$ by that of $\partial\Phi_t^{1,3}$.
-We first check that for any given $0<c<\frac 1 2$, $E_t$ converges uniformly to $E_0$ on $X_0[c]$.
-Since $E_t$ depends on the complex structure of $X_t$ and the hodge star operator of background metric $\omega_t$, it depends on $\omega_t$ the derivatives of it components of order no more than four.
-By Lemma \ref{control} and the discussion following the Lemma, for $c>0$, over $X_t[c]$ the hermition forms $\omega_t$ converges to $\omega_0$ in $C^4$.
+Because of this Lemma, we can apply elliptic estimate to bound the norm of $\gamma_t$ by that of $\partial\Theta_t^{1,3}$.
+We first check that for any given $0<c<\frac 1 2$, $E_t$ converges uniformly to the $E_0$ on $X_0[c]$.
+Since $E_t$ depends on the complex structure of $X_t$ and the Hodge star operator of the background metric $\omega_t$, it depends on the derivatives of the components of $\omega_t$ of order at most four.
+By Lemma \ref{control} and the discussion following the Lemma, for $c>0$, over $X_t[c]$ the Hermition forms $\omega_t$ converges to $\omega_0$ in $C^4$.
 Then because for any $0<c<\frac 1 2$ and $t$ sufficiently small, the Riemannian manifolds with boundaries $(X _t[c], \omega_t)$ have uniform geometry, there is a constant $C$ independent of $t$ small so that